openstack/openstack-manuals/doc/networking-guide/source/scenario-l3ha-lb.rst

 This scenario describes a high-availability implementation of the OpenStack Networking service using the ML2 plug-in and Linux bridge.

-This high-availability implementation augments the :doc:`scenario_legacy_lb` architecture with Virtual Router Redundancy Protocol (VRRP) using ``keepalived`` to provide quick failover of layer-3 services.
+This high-availability implementation augments the :ref:`scenario-classic-lb` architecture with Virtual Router Redundancy Protocol (VRRP) using ``keepalived`` to provide quick failover of layer-3 services.
 See :ref:`scenario_l3ha_lb-packet_flow` for VRRP operation.
-Similar to the legacy scenario, all network traffic on a project network that requires routing actively traverses only one network node regardless of the quantity of network nodes providing HA for the router.
+Similar to the classic scenario, all network traffic on a project network that requires routing actively traverses only one network node regardless of the quantity of network nodes providing HA for the router.
 Therefore, this high-availability